A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

-Designing a Outstanding example: What Makes a Memorable Company History Video?
+Designing a Masterpiece: What Makes a Great Company History Video?

 Imagine a company history video as a Michelin-starred dish at a renowned culinary destination: an intricate blend of engaging narrative, captivating visuals, and a dash of humor to keep the spirit lively.
 What then, are the components of this delectable creation?